Eguana Technologies (CVE:EGT) Stock Price Down 25% – What’s Next?

-Eguana Technologies Inc. (CVE:EGT – Get Free Report)’s share price dropped 25% during trading on Tuesday .
-The company traded as low as C$0.02 and last traded at C$0.02.
-Approximately 456,388 shares traded hands during trading, an increase of 361% from the average daily volume of 98,914 shares.
+Eguana Technologies Inc. (CVE:EGT – Get Free Report)’s stock price dropped 25% during mid-day trading on Wednesday .
+The stock traded as low as C$0.02 and last traded at C$0.02.
+Approximately 456,388 shares changed hands during mid-day trading, an increase of 361% from the average daily volume of 98,914 shares.
 The stock had previously closed at C$0.02.

 Eguana Technologies Inc designs and manufactures residential and commercial energy storage systems for fuel cell, photovoltaic, and battery applications in Canada, Asia, Australia, Europe, and the United States.
 The company provides its products under the Enduro, Evolve, and Elevate brand names.
 The company was formerly known as Sustainable Energy Technologies Ltd.